isabella232/limitless-flows-blueprint/blueprint/index.md

 This blueprint demonstrates how to:

-- Limitless GigCX
 - Connect To Limitless SmartCrowd
-- The Data Actions
-- The Architect Flows:
 - Open messaging
 - Chat (This flow is compatible with web chat v1.1 & web chat v2)
-  - Email
+- Connect Limitless to your email channels
 - Additional Considerations

 ## **Limitless GigCX**
 Via Limitless GigCX your organization can quickly build a qualified crowd of expert product users to resolve customer support tickets.
 Experts are available 24/7, in any language, to deliver amazing support at a significantly lower cost to serve.
 You can find out more about Limitless and GigCX at: <https://www.limitlesstech.com/>